jmmv-forestry/website/_posts/2015-09-08-my-coding-workflow.md

 All my coding sessions follow pretty much the same pattern:

 * Window 0 typically is reserved for "scratch" work that does not fit anywhere else.
 E.g. a quick check on an unrelated project without going through the creation of a new sessions.
 * Window 1 is the editing window, and usually holds an Emacs instance running throughout the life of the session.
-It could also be vim&mdash;yes, I use both; no need to argue.
+It could also be vim---yes, I use both; no need to argue.
 * Window 2 is the compilation and execution window where I just run "make" and "make test".
 Sometimes I may also run "make" from within Emacs.
 * Window 3, if it exists, is where I may do any other work such as researching stuff, keeping some reference information easily available, or keeping temporary program output for investigation.

 For non-coding sessions, such as the session I keep for on-call response, the layout is more unstructured.
 I tend to run Emacs and compilations in windows 1 and 2 respectively when needed, but if the task at hand does not require neither editing nor building, the windows just get used for anything.

-I use tmux's window splitting&mdash;especially vertical splitting, which Screen is not as good at&mdash;_a lot_.
+I use tmux's window splitting---especially vertical splitting, which Screen is not as good at---_a lot_.
 Many times, when I'm caught in a fast edit/build/test cycle where I must see the code and the output of the running program side-by-side, I will split Window 1 vertically to keep the editor on the left side and one or two terminal emulators stacked on the right side.
 Once again, learning the keybindings for window management within tmux is critical for fast operation.

 # Am I missing out?